 When submitting to Califragile, you are attesting that writing you submit is yours and is free for publication.
-You grant us the right to publish your work on this site in perpetuity, in social media for promotional purposes, and in our annual print anthology (should your work be selected for it).
+You grant us the right to publish your work on this site in perpetuity, in social media and news media for promotional purposes, and in our annual print anthology (should your work be selected for it).
 You also give Califragile editors permission for your work to be submitted to and published in Best of the Net, Best of the Web, and Pushcart Anthology, should we select it for nomination.

 If your work has been previously published (other than your blog) you must notify us of the place where it first appeared, so we may attach credit, which is our editorial policy.